bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 web browser, the default URL for the Bokeh server is ``localhost:5006``.

 .. note ::
+    Updating an existing development environment does not always work as expected.
+If you get errors after updating an older environment, you should use ``conda remove --name bkdev --all``, delete your local ``bokeh```folder, and start afresh, following the steps in this guide from :ref:`the beginning <devguide_setup_preliminaries>`.

-    If you have any problems with the steps here, check the :ref:`additional ressources available to contributors <contributors_guide_resources>`.
+    If you have any problems with the steps described here, check the :ref:`additional resources available to contributors <contributors_guide_resources>`.
     Please feel free to ask at the `Bokeh Discourse`_ or `Bokeh's contributor Slack`_.